cilium/cilium/Documentation/helm-values.rst

      - bool
      - ``false``
    * - cluster.id
      - Unique ID of the cluster.
 Must be unique across all connected clusters and in the range of 1 to 255.
-Only required for Cluster Mesh.
+Only required for Cluster Mesh, may be 0 if Cluster Mesh is not used.
      - int
-     - ``nil``
+     - ``0``
    * - cluster.name
      - Name of the cluster.
 Only required for Cluster Mesh.
      - string